Stamp duty refunds: too good to be true?

 3. Self assessed tax

 SDLT is a self-assessed tax, so even when making an amendment to a return, it is the responsibility of the taxpayer to form a reasonable and reasoned opinion of the application of the law to the facts.
 It is similar to completing an income tax return; the taxpayer is expected to act honestly and not submit a self-assessment which they do not believe to be true.
-There are risks for self-assessing to a refund when none is due.
+There are risks for claiming a refund when none is due.

 It is not usually possible, after completion, to require HMRC to make a decision on the tax liability, although sometimes they decide of their own accord to open an enquiry into an amendment before making a refund.
 As HMRC say on their sheet "Amendments, refunds and requests for advice after an SDLT return has been submitted":